RWParsons/circacompare/README.md

 ```
 # Help

 Once loaded into R, load the documentation using `?circacompare`.
-As per the example, you can use the other function, `make_data` to generate example data appropriate for use in the `circacompare` function.
+As per the example, you can use the other function, `make_data`, to generate example data appropriate for use in the `circacompare` function.